-- 1 When the brakes are wet, drive more cautiously.
+When the brakes are wet, drive more cautiously.
 Braking distance increases when the brakes are wet, and may cause one side of the vehicle to brake differently than the other side.
+Also the parking brake may not securely hold the vehicle.

+n When braking the vehicle

-Also the parking brake may not securely hold the vehicle. - If the power brake assist function does not operate, do not follow other vehicles closely and avoid downhills or sharp turns that require braking.
+- If the power brake assist function does not operate, do not follow other vehicles closely and avoid downhills or sharp turns that require braking.
 In this case, braking is still possible, but it will require more force on the pedal than usual.
-Braking distance may also increase. - 1 Do not pump the brake pedal if the engine stalls.
-Each push on the brake pedal uses up the reserve for the power-assisted brakes. - The brake system consists of 2 individual hydraulic systems: If one of the systems fails, the other will still operate.
-In this case, the brake pedal should be depressed more firmly than usual and braking distance becomes longer. - Do not drive your vehicle with only a single brake system.
+Braking distance may also increase. - Do not pump the brake pedal if the engine stalls.
+Each push on the brake pedal uses up the reserve for the power-assisted brakes. - 1 The brake system consists of 2 individual hydraulic systems: If one of the systems fails, the other will still operate.
+In this case, the brake pedal should be depressed more firmly than usual and braking distance becomes longer.

+Do not drive your vehicle with only a single brake system.
 Have your brakes fixed immediately.

-- ► Vehicles with a manual transmission - Do not rest your foot on the clutch pedal while driving.
-Doing so may cause clutch trouble. - 1 Do not use any gears other than the first gear when starting off and moving forward. - Doing so may damage the clutch. - Do not use the clutch to hold the vehicle when stopping on an uphill grade.
-Doing so may damage the clutch. - ► Vehicles with an automatic transmission - Do not use the accelerator pedal or depress accelerator and brake pedals together to hold the vehicle on a hill.
+Vehicles with a manual transmission

+- Do not depress the accelerator and brake pedals at the same time during driving.
+If the brake pedal is depressed while driving with the accelerator pedal depressed, driving torque may be restrained. - Do not rest your foot on the clutch pedal while driving.
+Doing so may cause clutch trouble. - 1 Do not use any gears other than the first gear when starting off and moving forward.

+Doing so may damage the clutch.

+Do not use the clutch to hold the vehicle when stopping on an uphill grade.
+Doing so may damage the clutch.

+Vehicles with an automatic transmission

+- Do not depress the accelerator and brake pedals at the same time during driving.
+If the brake pedal is depressed while driving with the accelerator pedal depressed, driving torque may be restrained. - 1 Do not use the accelerator pedal or depress accelerator and brake pedals together to hold the vehicle on a hill.